nvplus/itg-guide/index.md

  - [L-TEK](https://www.maty-taneczne.pl/)
 	 - Affordable hard pads, great for all around play.
 Suffers from weak arrow panels.
 	 - The stock PCB only polls at 125 Hz, which makes timing more difficult.
 You can mitigate this by doing the [Arduino mod](https://www.instructables.com/Modifying-an-L-tek-Dance-Pad-to-Poll-at-1000hz-on-/) to make it poll at 1000 Hz.
-	 - Do the [penny mod](https://youtu.be/hLlBETbFACA) for additional sensitivity,
+	 - Do the [penny mod](https://youtu.be/hLlBETbFACA) for additional sensitivity.
 	 - The optional bar is not worth the money, it is wobbly and expensive.
 See [Roujo's bar building guide](https://roujo.toepi.moe/dance/bar-building-guide) on how to build your own for much cheaper.
  - [StepManiaX](https://stepmaniax.com/)
 	 - These are high-end, arcade-grade pads but are extremely difficult to get due to low supply and high demand.